Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for a bsorption s pectra

-In the main text, we provide numerically exact absorption line shape of the special pair in bacterial reaction centers, consisting of two narrow peaks centered at 780 and $900\,{\rm nm}$, respectively, and a relatively broad peak around $800-850\,{\rm nm}$.
-Here we show that the $780\,{\rm nm}$ and $900\,{\rm nm}$ peaks originate from vibronic eigenstates $\ket{\psi_+}$ and $\ket{\psi_-}$, resulting from the vibronic mixing of exciton states $\ket{E_+}$ and $\ket{E_-}$ with multiple intra-pigment modes, and the other vibronic eigenstates contribute to the phonon sideband in the $800-850\,{\rm nm}$ region.
+Numerically exact absorption line shape of the special pair in bacterial reaction centers consists of two narrow peaks centered at 780 and $900\,{\rm nm}$, respectively, and a relatively broad peak around $800$-$850\,{\rm nm}$.
+Here we show that the $780\,{\rm nm}$ and $900\,{\rm nm}$ peaks originate from vibronic eigenstates $\ket{\psi_+}$ and $\ket{\psi_-}$, resulting from the vibronic mixing of exciton states $\ket{E_+}$ and $\ket{E_-}$ with multiple intra-pigment modes, and the other vibrationally excited eigenstates contribute to the vibrational sideband in the $800$-$850\,{\rm nm}$ region.